Image Search with AI Models

 3.1 Image Retrieval

-Today's myriad of image databases, stemming from educational, industrial, medical, and social sectors, among others, have generated an immense need for robust image retrieval systems.
+Today's image databases, stemming from educational, industrial, medical, and social sectors, have generated the need for robust image retrieval systems.
 To meet this demand, two principal search methodologies have been developed.
 The first is text-based image retrieval, which relies on keywords to tag and search images[1].
 However, this approach faces significant drawbacks: manually tagging extensive databases is impractical, user-generated tags can introduce subjective biases, and these tags are generally language-specific.
 To address these challenges, the second method, known as "content-based image retrieval" (CBIR), is advocated[2].
 CBIR circumvents the limitations of text-based retrieval by analyzing the visual content of the images themselves, offering a more automated and objective search process that is not bound by language constraints.

 Having recognized the pitfalls of text-based image retrieval, the shift towards CBIR has paved the way for innovative techniques that eschew reliance on linguistic metadata.
 Instead, CBIR focuses on the intrinsic visual properties of the images.
 This pivotal transition from text to content aligns with the evolution of feature extraction methods that enable images to be represented in a manner conducive to effective retrieval.
-It is within this context that SIFT- and CNN-based models have emerged, reflecting a paradigm shift towards more sophisticated, content-driven search mechanisms.
+Within this context SIFT- and CNN-based models have emerged, reflecting a paradigm shift towards more sophisticated, content-driven search mechanisms.
 These technologies are at the forefront of CBIR advancement, harnessing the power of visual feature extraction to transform vast image data into succinct, searchable formats.

 figure 2 General framework of the CBIR system.png